alexmedinasf/awesome-books-es6/README.md

 ## Acknowledgments

-- Microverse for the opportunity
+- Microverse for the opportunity.

 ## 📝 License